fosonmeng/virtual-touch/README.md

 =================

 Most of these are stolen from the good project https://github.com/hammerjs/hammer.js .
-But some modification and some logic is removed.
+But some modifications, and some logic is removed.

 ## What does this project do

 There is some environment where general `dom` is not available.
-Thus we have to write a decorator for some libraries.
+Thus we have to write a decorator for libraries.
 Otherwise we could write a polyfill for that environment.
 But both these approachs are difficult on a platform like _wechat_.
 Then the library was refactored.